 Investment Income from Stocks

 The factors below are worth considering since they will affect your investment income.

-Most stocks pay quarterly dividends and not annual dividends.
-This is important to note for two reasons.
+Most stocks pay quarterly dividends and not annual dividends, making cash flow tricky for some months.

 - Make sure you are dividing the annual yield by 12 to get a monthly perspective on investment income, even though it is received quarterly.
 This is because most of us think of monthly spending when looking to cover expenses from investment income.

-- Most companies tend to pay dividends the same months as other companies, so it’s important to consider this in planning cash flow around investment income if you’re relying on stock dividends.
+- Most companies tend to pay dividends the same months as other companies pay dividends, so it’s important to consider this in planning cash flow around investment income if you’re relying on stock dividends.
 You may have some months without any dividends whatsoever.

 Taxes on Dividend Income

 Dividends are subject to federal income taxes.
 Qualified dividend income does, however, get a lower tax rate as of this writing.
-Even though the taxes probably won’t be deducted before receiving the dividends, they will need to be paid at some point.
+Even though the taxes probably won’t be deducted before receiving the dividends, taxes will likely need to be paid at some point.